neg0/docfony/README.md

     * Port: _9001_

 > **Please Note** you may also use IP address `127.0.0.1` as a host for each service instead.

+### Quit and remove the containers
+In order to quit and remove containers run the following make command:

+    $ make down

 ### Local Development
 You can view and edit your codes via `project` folder outside of `docfony` and change on your machine will be synchronised with running containers.